Shaker Clinic, located just outside of Cleveland, OH, provides comprehensive treatment for senior adults struggling with psychosis.

 Psychosis occurs when an individual experiences a sudden loss of contact with, or a break from, reality.
 Most commonly symptomatic of a mental illness, psychosis affects different people in a variety of ways.
 Many individuals experience hallucinations, delusions, and disorganized thinking patterns while in a psychotic state.
 Many people will develop intense, overwhelming feelings of paranoia as they become disconnected from their true surroundings and will begin to behave in ways that are grossly disproportionate to the situations that they are in.
 While some individuals will experience psychosis for a day, a few days, or a few weeks, others may suffer from this debilitating condition on a continual basis.

-When a person experiences a state of psychosis, it should be viewed as a sign that a serious illness exists and he or she should be evaluated as soon as possible in order to ensure that the most appropriate level of care is recommended and administered in order to prevent further distress and the onset of more detrimental consequences.
+When a person experiences a state of psychosis, it should be viewed as a sign that a serious illness exists and he or she should be evaluated as soon as possible in order to ensure that the most appropriate level of care at a treatment center like Shaker Clinic is recommended and administered in order to prevent further distress and the onset of more detrimental consequences.

 The features of psychosis can range from movement and thought disorders to the presentation of hallucinations and delusions.
 The various characteristics of psychosis are described in more detail in the following: